Heart Attack, Stroke Care and Other Emergency Services

 Accredited Chest Pain Center

-TMC is accredited for percutaneous coronary intervention (PCI) by the Society of Cardiovascular Patient Care.
+TMC is accredited for percutaneous coronary intervention (PCI) by the American College of Cardiology (ACC).
 PCI, also known as coronary angioplasty, is a procedure in which stenotic (narrowed) coronary arteries of the heart are opened with small balloons threaded through an artery.
-The Society of Cardiovascular Patient Care's goal is to reduce mortality from heart attacks by teaching the public to recognize and react to the early symptoms of a heart attack and to reduce the time that it takes to receive treatment.
+ACC's goal is to reduce mortality from heart attacks by teaching the public to recognize and react to the early symptoms of a heart attack and to reduce the time that it takes to receive treatment.
 TMC has one of the most comprehensive heart programs in the region.
 Learn more about Texoma Heart Institute >

 Primary Stroke Center